 Her lank and wasted young figure stands shrouded in threads of whitefloss jeans and a dingy white shirt.
 She could be a pencil from outerspace.
-Her clothes hide any outward signs of the female sex.
 She could be sixteen, maybe a little older.
 I can’t tell.

 “Hey thanks.
 It’s really cold.
 I was just in Columbus.
 I just wanted to get to my friends’ house, and I think it’s on Pine Street.
 If you could just tell me how to get there, I can walk.
 The last guy who picked me up just dropped me off here.”

 God.
 God.
 God!
 This is the last thing I need.
 A drugged out runaway girl in my car at four in the morning.

 Her hands ungloved and head bare and so wet that she isn’t rosy-cheeked from the storm; she is nearly translucent and the bones in her cheeks come to points at the far corners of her eyes.